 The “Heat and Eat” Fuel Assistance Program

-Under the H-EAT Program, DTA first identifies SNAP households not getting the full “heating/cooling standard utility allowance” (SUA).
-Then, on the 1st of each month, DTA shares a data file with DHCD of “active” SNAP households.
-DTA asks DHCD to confirm if the SNAP household got regular Fuel Assistance/LIHEAP in the past 12 months.
-If not, then around the 3rd week of the month, DTA provides eligible SNAP households with a $21 H-EAT Fuel Assistance payment.
-This payment is put on the EBT card, but just once every 12 months.
-The SNAP benefit should then increase the next month and continue at the higher amount without interruption.
-DTA should automatically issue another $21 H-EAT payment when necessary.
+Under the state’s H-EAT Program, DTA first identifies if you are a SNAP household not getting the full “heating/cooling standard utility allowance” (SUA).
+Twice a month DTA exchanges a data file with DHCD of “active” SNAP cases that are not coded as having separate heating or cooling costs.
+DTA asks DHCD to confirm if your SNAP household got regular Fuel Assistance in the past 12 months.
+If not, DTA provides you with a $21 H-EAT Fuel Assistance payment.

-The SNAP households excluded from the H-EAT payment are:
+The SNAP households not eligible from the H-EAT payment are:

 - Bay State CAP (SSI) households,